hannotify/hanno.codes/_drafts/java-26.md

 JEP 526 introduces that first-class support in the form of *lazy constants*.
 A lazy constant is an object of type `LazyConstant`, that holds a single data value.
-It must be initialized some time before its content is first retrieved, and it is immutable thereafter.
+It must be initialized some time before its content is first retrieved, and is immutable thereafter.

 Let's rewrite the `OrderController` class to use a lazy constant for its logger: